Last updated: 2025-12-29

 The Bottom Line

 Both GitHub Copilot and Sourcegraph Cody are capable AI coding tools, but they serve different needs.
-GitHub Copilot scores higher (95/100 vs 89/100) and excels in code completion and pair programming.
+GitHub Copilot scores higher (94/100 vs 89/100) and excels in code completion and speed & repetition.
 The choice depends on your specific workflow, team size, and technical requirements.

 Choose Sourcegraph Cody if: you prioritize enterprise codebases and code search and don't mind a slightly lower score for specialized features.